rollbear/strong_type/README.md

   supports it.
 A lame version `indexed<>` allows subscript on any type that works.

+* `strong::iterator` adds functionality needed depending on iterator category.
+  If the iterator type is a `random_access_iterator`, the strong type is `strong::indexed<>` and `strong::difference<>`.
+It should be possible to specify the index type and difference type.

 For modifier `strong::arithmetic`, the type trait `std::is_arithmetic<>` is true.

+For modifier `strong::iterator`, the type trait `std::iterator_traits` mirrors the traits of the underlying iterator type.

 Which are the *right* modifiers to have?
 Going into too fine detail makes no sense and becomes a burden. `iterator`?
 One for each iterator category?